gaDZella/undefine/README.md

 # undefine - C# Preprocessor refactoring tool

 This is analog of standard C Preprocessor tools: [unifdef](http://manpages.ubuntu.com/manpages/xenial/man1/unifdef.1.html), [coan](http://coan2.sourceforge.net/) ported for C# syntax specifics.
+All of standard C tools are not completely compatible with C# code syntax.

 ### How it works
 This tool parses provided C# code file with a view to build file C# preprocessor internal syntax model.